The Condominium Act classifies five types of condominium corporations (alone or in combination). These are:

 Depending upon the circumstances of your property, external agencies may also be asked to comment on your proposal.
 For example, if your property is close to a watercourse, the Toronto and Region Conservation Authority will be asked for their input and/or approval (a service for which the TRCA charges).
 If your property is next to a rail line, the appropriate rail authority will be asked to comment.
 Refer to the External Agencies, Boards and Commissions web page for a list of external agencies that may be asked to comment on your application.

 Although not required by the Planning Act, and it is rare for these applications, staff may hold a meeting with the local community on your Vacant Land Plan of Condominium application.
-The meeting is organized by City Planning staff and usually attended by the Ward Councillor.
+The meeting is organized by Community Planning staff and usually attended by the Ward Councillor.

 The community consultation meeting: